patkelly174/Planner-Project-CS2/README.md

 when the user has free time.

 ### Deliverables
-Program Frontend, Program Backend, Documentation
+- Program Frontend
+- Program Backend
+- Documentation